DjuriSchiffer/djurischiffer-cms/portfolio/README.md

 # portfolio

-This project was created using create-payload-app using the js-blank template.
+This project was created using create-payload-app using the ts-blog template.

 ## How to Use